Kiffhost/exalted-scripture-understanding/Traits/Limit/Limit.md

 - Upholding death’s chivalry (p.
 XX).
 - Accomplishing a legendary social goal (Exalted, p.
 134), which lets her lose one Limit.
 - Spending downtime among the dead, which lets her lose one Limit.
 She can gain this benefit in Creation if she surrounds herself in the trappings of death.

-An Abyssal doesn’t experience Limit Breaks or reset her Limit when she reaches Limit 10.
-Instead, the Abyssal Great Curse takes the form of Bleak Expiation, a torment inflicted upon the deathknight by her own baleful Essence.
-Expiation occurs under the following circumstances:
-- Once the Abyssal reaches Limit 10, the Abyssal automatically suffers Expiation at the next dramatically appropriate moment.
-- The Storyteller can call for Expiation once per session.
-- An Abyssal’s player can invoke Expiation once per session.
-The Storyteller may delay it if it would be dramatically inappropriate in the current scene.
-When an Abyssal suffers Expiation, she rolls (higher of Essence or 3) dice, or ten dice if she’s at Limit 10.
-She loses Limit equal to her successes, minimum one, as the Great Curse stirs.
-The Storyteller determines what form this, allocating the Limit purged by the roll among the manifestations listed below or similar effects.
-The severity of a manifestation is rated like an Intimacy, based on how much purged Limit it costs: one for Minor, two for Major, or three for Defining